PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Experiments

 \subsubsection{Duplicates Investigation}

-In previous experiments, we use a randomly drawn dataset as $D_\text{aux}$ for launching \textit{PreCurious}.
-However, we show in Appendix \Cref{tab:text-example} that $D_\text{aux}$ has partially overlapped sub-sequence as in $D_\text{aux}$, which might be the reason for privacy risk amplification.
-Then, we manipulate $D_\text{aux}$ with cross-deduplication: \begin{itemize}[leftmargin=*] \item For $D_\text{aux}^\text{dedup}$, we \textbf{drop} all $L$-length sub-sequences that overlaps with $D_\text{ft}$ on the default $D_\text{aux}$. \item For $D_\text{aux}^\text{dup}$, we find all cross-duplicated $L$-length sub-sequences and \textbf{keep} them to construct it. \end{itemize} By scaling over different $L=\{2,5,10,40,60\}$, we get $D_\text{aux}^\text{dup}$ and $D_\text{aux}^\text{dedup}$ with various auxiliary dataset sizes.
-It should be noted that this experiment is designed for analysis instead of a ``real" attack as we are manipulating the adversary capability with $D_\text{ft}$.
+In previous experiments, we use a randomly split dataset as $D_\text{aux}$ for launching \textit{PreCurious}.
+However, $D_\text{aux}$ may have partially overlapped sub-sequence as in $D_\text{ft}$, which might be the reason for a successful privacy risk amplification.
+To understand whether the risk amplification effect is highly dependent on the duplication between the two datasets $D_\text{ft}$ and $D_\text{aux}$, we control the overlapping level of $D_\text{aux}$ with cross-deduplication: \begin{itemize}[leftmargin=*] \item For $D_\text{aux}^\text{dedup}$, we \textbf{drop} all $L$-length sub-sequences that overlaps with $D_\text{ft}$ on the default $D_\text{aux}$. \item For $D_\text{aux}^\text{dup}$, we find all cross-duplicated $L$-length sub-sequences and \textbf{keep} them to construct it. \end{itemize} By varying over different $L=\{2,5,10,40,60\}$, we get $D_\text{aux}^\text{dup}$ and $D_\text{aux}^\text{dedup}$ with various auxiliary dataset sizes.
+It should be noted that this experiment is designed for analysis instead of a ``real'' attack as we are manipulating the adversary capability with $D_\text{ft}$.

-As shown in \Cref{fig:aux_deduplication}, we can observe that using the auxiliary knowledge with $D_\text{aux}^\text{dedup}$ has superior attack performance than $D_\text{aux}^\text{dup}$, which indicating that the privacy risk amplification gain of \textit{PreCurious} does not only rely on the cross-duplicated parts between $D_\text{aux}$ and $D_\text{ft}$.
+As shown in \Cref{fig:aux_deduplication}, we control the duplication level by increasing $L$ for $D_\text{aux}^\text{dedup}$ and decreasing $L$ for $D_\text{aux}^\text{dup}$ from left to right.
+We can observe that using the auxiliary knowledge with $D_\text{aux}^\text{dedup}$ has superior attack performance than $D_\text{aux}^\text{dup}$, which indicates that the privacy risk amplification of \textit{PreCurious} does not solely rely on the cross-duplicated parts between $D_\text{aux}$ and $D_\text{ft}$.
 Then, we observe a clear trend for all datasets that the adversarial advantage of \textit{PreCurious} with auxiliary knowledge $D_\text{aux}^\text{dedup}$ increases with a moderate level of cross-deduplication, with a similar trend shown for Benign baseline with $\theta_\text{ref}$.
-In addition, by only using the duplicated parts, which are typically the very common sub-sequences in the domain $\mathcal{D}$ as shown in \Cref{tab:text-example}.
-It is interesting to notice that even the adversarial gain from $\theta_\text{ref}$ is poor, warming up with a batch of common fragments also helps to amplify the MIA risk, which justifies the auxiliary dataset assumption.
+In addition, by only using the duplicated parts, which are typically the very common sub-sequences in the domain $\mathcal{D}$, even the adversarial gain from $\theta_\text{ref}$ is poor, warming up with a batch of common fragments also helps to amplify the MIA risk, which weakens the required assumption on $D_\text{aux}$.

 \textbf{RQ5-Response}: \textit{PreCurious} does not heavily rely on the duplicates between $D_\text{ft}$ and $D_\text{aux}$.